How to Boost Employee Engagement With Video in 4 Steps

 Having employees at their workstation is one thing – but ensuring they’re engaged with your overall mission can make a profound difference to your overall business performance.

-Don’t just take my word for it.
-Gallup research suggests that companies with highly engaged workforces outperform their peers by a whopping 147%.
+Companies with highly engaged workforces outperform their peers by a whopping 147%.
 And yet, according to the exact same research, a staggering 87% of WORLDWIDE employees are NOT engaged.

 Employee engagement is crucial for many reasons:

-• it facilitates clear and cohesive application of brand values across customer touchpoints
+– It facilitates clear and cohesive application of brand values across customer touchpoints

-• it motivates employees to ‘travel the extra mile’ and deliver exceptional service
+– It motivates employees to ‘travel the extra mile’ and deliver exceptional service

 Of course, fostering engagement among your team requires a multi-faceted approach.
 But, today, I want to talk specifically about how you can use video to cut through the clutter and boost employee engagement within your business.